The MASK Benchmark: Disentangling Honesty From Accuracy in AI Systems

 \subsection{Models Evaluation}

 \paragraph{Most models lie when pressured to.} \Cref{fig:frontier_and_accuracy} reports the honesty rates of state-of-the-art models, which are quite low.
 No model shown is explicitly honest in more than $46\%$ of cases.
 GPT-4o and Llama-405B tell more lies than Claude 3.7 Sonnet, and most models are dishonest more than a third of the time.
 These lies appear even in short, straightforward scenarios, implying that current instruction tuning techniques alone are insufficient to prevent dishonesty.
-We also measure each model’s factual accuracy (\Cref{fig:frontier_and_accuracy}) and observe that highly capable models tend to have over $70\%$ accuracy on belief prompts (they give more correct facts) but do not necessarily show higher honesty. \Cref{fig:by_archetype} further shows that this finding holds across archetypes, indicating that these models can be pressured to lie in many different settings.
+We also measure each model’s factual accuracy (\Cref{fig:frontier_and_accuracy}) and observe that highly capable models tend to have over $70\%$ accuracy in their beliefs but do not necessarily exhibit higher honesty. \Cref{fig:by_archetype} further shows that this finding holds across archetypes, indicating that these models can be pressured to lie in many different settings.

 \paragraph{Scale improves accuracy but does not deter intentional falsehoods from models.} On a set of $27$ models from GPT, Llama, Qwen, Claude, and DeepSeek families (listed in Appendix B), we study the correlation between compute used for a given model and its honesty or accuracy.